Guided quantum walk: Continuous-time quantum walk

-As a result, amplitude transfers can only occur efficiently among specific subsets of vertex pairs with an energy gap $\Delta^C_{j, k} \approx \vert 2 \Gamma \Delta^D \vert$ in $\hat{H}_C$.
+As a result, amplitude transfers can only occur efficiently among specific subsets of vertex pairs with an energy gap $\Delta^C_{j, k} \approx \vert \Gamma \Delta^D \vert$ in $\hat{H}_C$.
 Transitions between states with significantly larger or smaller energy gaps are suppressed for fixed $\Gamma$.
 Since the energy gaps of vertex pairs typically vary throughout the graph, we can steer the walker's movement effectively by selecting $\Gamma$ to activate only the desired transitions in the graph.

-The primary insight behind this strategy is that, for sufficiently complex problems, the largest energy gap $\Delta^C_{j, k}$ from vertex $\ket{j}$ to a lower energy vertex $\ket{k}$ increases approximately monotonically as a function of its energy level $E_j$ (see~\figref{fig:ec_gqw_graph}b).
+For all EC, TSP, and GO problems under investigation, we noticed empirically that the distribution of the energy levels acquires a characteristic 'onion shape' (see~\figref{fig:ec_gqw_graph}a) as soon as the problem instance is sufficiently complex (i.e., the number of qubits is sufficiently large).
+Additionally, the largest energy gap $\Delta^C_{j, k}$ from vertex $\ket{j}$ to a lower energy vertex $\ket{k}$ increases approximately monotonically as a function of its energy level $E_j$ (see~\figref{fig:ec_gqw_graph}b).
 Consequently, large values of $\Gamma$ are usually optimal in the regime of high-energy states, while small values are preferable near the solution state.
 Choosing a fixed value for $\Gamma$ has the disadvantage of limiting the maximally achievable success probability because not all edges can sufficiently contribute to the amplitude transport.
 In particular, only amplitude transfers within a fixed energy range can be addressed, generally prohibiting states located at high energies from transporting amplitude to the solution state.

-The strategy we propose in this paper is based on an energy-dependent hopping rate, where $\vert 2 \tilde{\Gamma}(E) \cdot \Delta^D \vert$ corresponds to the average $\braket{\Delta^C}\left(E\right)$ of the largest energy gaps of $\hat{H}_C$ at energy level $E$ in the graph.
+The strategy we propose in this paper is based on an energy-dependent hopping rate, where $\vert \tilde{\Gamma}(E) \cdot \Delta^D \vert$ corresponds to the average $\braket{\Delta^C}\left(E\right)$ of the largest energy gaps of $\hat{H}_C$ at energy level $E$ in the graph.
 The approach is to confine the walker to a gradually shrinking energy region around the solution state by progressing monotonically from high-energy to low-energy optimal hopping rates $\tilde{\Gamma}$.
 Therefore, we set $\Gamma(t) = \tilde{\Gamma}\left(E\left(t\right)\right)$, where $E\left(t\right)$ is a monotonic sweep, and define